rexlx/threatco/README.md

 - a config.json
 - start in firstuse mode or there will no way to add a user

-## key management
+## containerized deployment
-there will be .env support but everything is stored in config.json right now. secure you server.
+- docker, podman, or docker-compose
+- Dockerfile(s) / entrypoint.sh located in the root directory of this folder
+- a configuration file is also needed. the -delete option remove the config after reading it in.
+- creates a user admin@aol.com with password admin for the frontend

 ## adding the first user (or any!)
 ```
-# create a regular extension user
+# create a regular extension user (no password is required, so none is set)
 curl -X POST http://localhost:8081/adduser -d '{"email": "rxlx@nullferatu.com", "admin": false}'

 # or with password to get frontend access (the admin flag doesnt corrently do anything)